blockchain-certificates-web/blockchain-certificates-web.github.io/guide/batch-issuing.md

 ## How Issuing works

 While it is possible to issue one certificate with one Bitcoin transaction, it is far more efficient to use one Bitcoin transaction to issue a batch of certificates.
-Blockchain Certificates can be issued as a batch with a limit of roughly 2,000, as determined by the Bitcoin transaction size limit.

 The issuer builds a Merkle tree of certificate hashes and registers the Merkle root as the OP_RETURN field in the Bitcoin transaction.